The Sovereign Client: Why Our Browser Does the Heavy Lifting

 1. Argon2id: The GPU Killer

 Web Crypto primarily offers PBKDF2 for key derivation.
-In 2026, PBKDF2 is a liability.
-It is computationally "cheap" for attackers to parallelize on modern GPU clusters.
+In 2026, PBKDF2 is a liability; it is computationally "cheap" for attackers to parallelize on modern GPU clusters.
 We use Argon2id via Libsodium because it is memory-hard.
 It forces an attacker's hardware to dedicate significant physical RAM to every single guess, making brute-force attacks mathematically and financially infeasible.

 2. XChaCha20-Poly1305: Implementation Safety

-3. Cross-Browser Determinism
+3. Cross-Platform Determinism

 The Result: Privacy by Mathematical Necessity